arkamnite/windows-dcs.github.io/index.md

 We all love Microsoft Windows- but it isn't always as convenient as UNIX-like systems when it comes to software development.
 Accordingly, there are a set of tools and techniques you can use to make it a bit more homely- things like a terminal, package management, and the like.
 Luckily, the following guide will try and lay down the fundamentals so that you know what to do every time you need a new tool (rather than walking you through every specific install without explaining things).

+### What do I need?
+There are several modules in year 1 where you will be programming- for example
+- CS118: Programming for Computer Scientists (Java)
+- CS132: Computer Organisation and Architecture (C)
+- CS141: Functional Programming (Haskell)

+Of these languages, at least two of them are compiled- but you may not always have to install the compiler and 'language' seperately.
+For Windows, we will be using JDK (which is also standard for Linux) and Mingw-w64.
+This is based on MinGW (_Minimalist GNU for Windows)_.

+### On the topic of command prompt
+Command prompt has had a slighly troubled history, in that it wasn't anywhere near as good as the UNIX style terminal.
+It uses different commands and is ugly.
+Whilst Windows Terminal has succeeded command prompt in many ways, you still have other options such as using Git Bash (my preferred terminal) or installing the Windows Subsystem for Linux- which is slightly more involved.
+This guide will detail both.

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for